MairaGalvao/Steak_Risk_Data/README.md

 **Steak Risk Data**

-You can see the source code on my GitHub profile as well as read the article on my Medium profile.
+An extended version of the article can be found below on my profile on Medium.